saireddy225/freshers-vjit-assignment-2017/README.md

 Server:
 User name: server
 Pwd:12345
-Another way to execute is to download the code and run in eclipse by adding external jar i.e, MySQL connector jar. before starting execution run all the sql commands which were in commands.txt file and login action for each role can be performed by using above data.
+Another way to execute is to download the code and run in eclipse by adding external jar i.e, MySQL connector jar. before starting execution run all the sql commands which were in commands.sql file and login action for each role can be performed by using above data.

 //thank you  for giving opportunity